Instructor: Jim McVicker

-Jim McVicker’s reputation for painting what he sees, capturing light, and personal interpretation precede him.
+Jim McVicker’s reputation for painting what he sees, capturing light, and personal interpretation precedes him.
 As an instructor, he is a natural: he is thorough, encouraging, and thoughtful.
 He will spend as much time demonstrating techniques live on the canvas as students are interested in seeing.

-In his 3-day plein air workshop, Jim will paint a small demo the first morning to show his process for starting a landscape.
+Jim will paint a small demo the first morning to show his process for starting a landscape.
 Then he will work with each student.
 About this, Jim says;

-“I work over the entire canvas in order to develop the painting as a unified whole, working on land, trees, water and sky so the painting grows with a cohesive feeling and not as separate parts.
-I block in the painting so the whole canvas is covered and feels right within the first half hour, and then move on to develop the painting.
+“I work over the entire canvas in order to develop the painting as a unified whole, working on land, trees, water, and sky so the painting grows with a cohesive feeling and not as separate parts.
+I block in the painting so the whole canvas is covered and feels right within the first half-hour, and then move on to develop the painting.

 In the workshop, each day, I would like each artist to paint at least one painting in the morning and one in the afternoon.
 I will walk around and work with each artist, one-on-one.
-I will be very available and open to any questions, and will help and/or demonstrate how I would solve any problems you might be having.
+I will be very available and open to any questions and will help and/or demonstrate how I would solve any problems you might be having.
 I’m also willing to paint demos each day if workshop attendees would like me to do so.”